build-server-protocol/build-server-protocol/docs/bsp.md

   /** A status code for the execution. */ def statusCode: Int

+  /** Kind of data to expect in the `data` field.
+If this field is not set, the kind of data is not specified. */ def dataKind: String

   /** A field containing language-specific information, like products
     * of compilation or compiler-specific metadata the client needs to know. */